devosonder/jitsi-meet-transcoder/README.md

 ## Components

  - Gstreamer
- - Rclone to upload recordings to (AWS, GCP, AZURE and others)
  - Redis
  - actix-web server
  - lib-gst-meet is rust implementation of lib-jitsi-meet javascript library for browser